NSHE Fostering Success Initiative

 (702) 522-7035

 The designated fee waiver contacts for each of the 7 degree-granting NSHE institutions are listed below and on the fee waiver form linked above.
-Additionally, the designated NSHE institution contacts for campus-based wraparound support are listed below, some of whom also serve as the fee waiver contact for their institution.
+Additionally, the designated NSHE institution contacts for campus-based wraparound support are listed below and on the initiative wraparound support flyer, some of whom also serve as the fee waiver contact for their institution.
 These representatives and/or Laura can also connect students with the other NSHE institution-specific contacts who are assigned to support students who have experienced foster care with specialized needs.

 NSHE Foster Youth Fee Waiver Contacts